- Award Winners and Finalists

 Purpose: The Rhodes Scholarships, the oldest international fellowships, were initiated after the death of Cecil Rhodes in 1902, to bring outstanding students from many countries around the world to the University of Oxford.
 The first American Scholars were elected in 1904.
 Learn more about the Rhodes Scholarship from Amherst Alumni on the Office of Fellowships video page.

 Eligibility: Applicants must be unmarried U.S. citizens between 18 and 24 years of age.
-Citizens of Australia, Bermuda, Canada, Germany, Hong Kong, India, Jamaica and the Commonwealth Caribbean, Kenya, New Zealand, Southern Africa (including South Africa, Botswana, Leshoto, Malawi, Namibia and Swaziland), Zambia, and Zimbabwe are eligible to apply through Rhodes offices in their own countries.
+Citizens of Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Jamaica and the Commonwealth Caribbean, Kenya, New Zealand, Southern Africa (including South Africa, Botswana, Leshoto, Malawi, Namibia and Swaziland), Zambia, and Zimbabwe are eligible to apply through Rhodes offices in their own countries.

 They must complete a B.A. before tenure at Oxford begins.
 Applicants must demonstrate: